Yashsoni23/FlightsAndSearchService/README.md

 - Execute `npm install` on the same path as of your root directory of the downloaded project
 - Create a `.env` file in the root directory and add the following environmental variable
     -  `PORT=3000`
-- iNSIDE THE `src/config` folder create a new file `config.json` and the add the following piece of code
+- INSIDE THE `src/config` folder create a new file `config.json` and the add the following piece of code

 ````